- Tree City of the World 2020

 - Tree City USA for 44 years

-The Parks and Urban Forest Manager maintains more than 14,600 street trees plus all public and park trees to ensure their maximum performance for the community.
+The Parks and Urban Forest Manager maintains nearly 15,000 street trees plus all public and park trees to ensure their maximum performance for the community.
 Street trees are located in any public street right-of-way.
 Maintenance of these trees requires a cooperative effort between the homeowner and the city.
 For more information, call the Parks and Urban Forest Manager at (614) 901-6598.

 Westerville's Urban Forest Adds Value

 Collectively, Westerville's urban trees provide environmental, economic and social benefits.
 Trees:

 - Shade homes and buildings keeping them cooler and saving energy